sendgrid/docs/source/API_Reference/SMTP_API/scheduling_parameters.md

 {% endinfo %}

 {% anchor h2 %}
-Send All
+Send At
 {% endanchor %}

-To delay a send request for a large batch of emails use the `send_all` parameter which will all emails at approximately the same time. `send_all` is a UNIX timestamp encoded as a string.
+To delay a send request for a large batch of emails use the `send_at` parameter which will send all emails at approximately the same time. `send_at` is a [UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time).

 {% codeblock lang:json %}
 {
-  "send_all": "1409348513"
+  "send_at": 1409348513
 }
 {% endcodeblock %}